lutianzhou001/RegPull/README.md

 ### Introduction

-In this repository we will find the necessary tools to replicate the work made in "url_here".
+In this repository we will find the necessary tools to replicate the work made in "https://arxiv.org/abs/2201.07220".
 This repository, allows to download all the necessary data of UniswapV2 pools in the Ethereum blockchain.
 That is, all the PairPools, with their liquidity, prices and Add/remove events, all the source codes of the tokens,...
-Moreover, in the folder ML we will find the tools to predict with high accurracy and sensibility if a token will eventually become a scam or not.
+Moreover, in the folder ML we will find the tools to predict with high accurracy and sensibility if a token will eventually become a scam/rug or not.

 ### Abstract